Best electric SUVs

 Tesla Model X

-The Model X was Tesla’s third model, and with this electric SUV the US brand spread its wings – literally.
+The Tesla Model X was the company's third model, and with this electric SUV the US brand spread its wings – literally.
 That’s because of the Model X’s signature ‘falcon wing’ doors that give access to the spacious interior.

 You can have it as a five, six or seven-seater, but whichever version you choose there’s plenty of space in the front and the middle rows.
 However, it does feel tight in the third row of seats.

 There’s more to the Model X than how many it can carry though.
-There are three ‘engine’ options to choose from – the first is the 75D, the second is the 100D and the third the P100D high-performance version.
+There are three versions to choose from: Standard Range, Long Range and Performance.

 Hyundai Kona Electric